88lex/sasync/README.md

 USAGE: ./sasync set.tv set.movies

+NOTE: sasync won't run properly if it cannot find your set files, json files, json.count or exclude.txt.
+Always double check that you are pointing sasync to the correct file locations.
+If in doubt use absolute locations throughout e.g. `/opt/sasync/set.tv` `opt/myjsons`

 NOTE: Two older, simple versions of sasync are included in the repo (sasync-simple1, sasync-simple2).
 The first works with a single source/destination pair.
 The second works with multiple, embedded source/destination pairs rather than using external files to specific sync sets, a counter and excluded file types.